xS1NN3Rx/chess-JS-project/README.md

-Chess written in Javascript.
+Chess written in Javascript. <br>
-probably filled with bugs.
+probably filled with bugs.<br>
-AI needs tweeking but seems to know what its doing.
+AI needs tweeking but seems to know what its doing.<br>
-Piece values need adjusting.
+Piece values need adjusting. <br>
 minimax/alpha-beta could do with some upgrades.